 Won’t being LGBT make their life harder for them?

 One of the hardest things for LGBT people to face is rejection from their friends and family.
 New laws have made our country fairer and more equal.
-Gay, lesbian and bi people can now get married and have children, and there is legislation to protect LGBT people in the workplace.
-There are more LGBT role models in the arts, politics and sport and those people who have a problem with LGBT people are an increasingly small minority.
-In modern Britain, LGB young people can grow up, live happy lives and fall in love with people just like anyone else.
+Same-sex couples can now get married and have children, and there is legislation to protect LGBT people in the workplace.
+There are more LGBT role models in the arts, politics and sport, and those people who have a problem with LGBT people are an increasingly small minority.

 Need some more support?